 Robert W. “Bob” Watson, 68, of Jefferson City, Mo., died Sunday, Aug.
 4, 2019, at SSM Health St. Mary’s Hospital.

-To send flowers in memory of Robert W. Watson, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Robert W. Watson, please visit our Heartfelt Sympathies Store.

 Bob was born Feb.
 19, 1951, at Scott Air Force Base, Ill., the only son of Joseph Walter Watson and Carolyn Sue (Strickler) McCormick.
 He was a 1969 graduate of Southwest High School in St. Louis and a 1973 graduate of Coe College in Cedar Rapids, Iowa.